 Trekking in the Rasht Valley area is best during the late spring and early summer when the passes are accessible and the wildflowers in full bloom (not in the fall when I visited).
 Many parts of the Rasht Valley, as well as the neighboring Sangvor area, were heavily landmined during the Tajik Civil War, so knowledgable local guides are highly recommended on most routes.

-I took my husband (who isn’t too fond of hiking and on his first trip to Tajikistan) to take on the Jelondy-Langar Trek over Gardan i Kaftar Pass, which I would say is possible sans guide (we did it on our own), so long as you’re an experienced trekker who is comfortable route finding and reading maps.
+I took my ex (who isn’t too fond of hiking and on his first trip to Tajikistan) to take on the Jelondy-Langar Trek over Gardan i Kaftar Pass, which I would say is possible sans guide (we did it on our own), so long as you’re an experienced trekker who is comfortable route finding and reading maps.
 There is a stretch of the Obikulika River that still has active landmines, though there are signs marking the area.
 Just don’t stray much off-trail through here.